plum-tech/mimir/CONTRIBUTING.md

 flutter pub run build_runner build
 ```

-Finally, build the SIT Life based on your platform.
+Finally, build the Xiao Ying based on your platform.

 ```shell
 # On Windows, macOS, or Linux